Meet the Other Phone. A phone that grows with your child.

 Our verdict

-If you’ve decided on a cot over a moses basket or crib, don’t have oodles of space but want one that’ll fit in your room, the Mamas & Papas petite compact cot is for you.
-Taking up a tiny 0.61m², it’ll fit snugly into a small space and last up to a year before your baby grows out of it.
+If you’ve decided on a cot over a Moses basket or crib but don’t have oodles of space in your bedroom, the Mamas & Papas petite compact cot is the one for you.
+Taking up a tiny footprint of just 0.61m², it’ll fit snugly into a small space and last until your baby is around 18 months old.

-As safe-sleeping experts recommend you keep your baby in the same room as you for the first six months, the Mamas & Papas Petite Compact Cot allows you to do this for even longer.
+Safe-sleeping experts recommend you keep your baby in the same room as you for the first six months, but the Mamas & Papas Petite Compact Cot allows you to do this for even longer or fit into most box rooms when it’s time for them to have their own space.
 As it's a unique size, you'll need to get a non-standard mattress.
 We'd recommend the cot and mattress bundle for the best deal.

 What’s the difference between a cot and a cot bed?